Ranked #1 Children's Hospital by U.S. News & World Report

 • Syndactyly can sometimes be detected by prenatal ultrasound, and is apparent at birth; the underlying structure of

 the finger and the course for treatment are determined by physician exam and x-rays.
-See Tests.
+Read more about

 • All except the mildest forms of syndactyly are treated surgically.
 Surgery is usually done when the child is between

 6 months 1 year old; surgery can range from fairly straightforward to very complex.
-See Treatment & Care.
+Read more about

 You can have peace of mind knowing that the skilled experts in our Orthopedic Center’s Hand and Orthopedic Upper Extremity Program and our Plastic Surgery Department’s Hand and Microsurgery Reconstructive Program have treated thousands of babies and children with hand problems, ranging from the simple to the highly complex.
 So we can provide your child with expert diagnosis, treatment and care—as well as the benefits of some of the most advanced clinical and scientific research in the world.